aapwoka/moments/README.md

 # moments
-Keep a backup of your photos online.
+Keep a backup of your photos in your online gallery.